xfiveco/chisel-recipes/acf-gallery-lightbox/README.md

-# A lightbox gallery with ACF and baguetteBox.js
+# Create a lightbox gallery with ACF and baguetteBox.js

 _This recipe shows how to easily create a lightbox gallery in WordPress with [ACF Pro](https://www.advancedcustomfields.com/pro/) and [baguetteBox.js](https://github.com/feimosi/baguetteBox.js/)_